 As implied in the previous point, DA isn’t everything.
 For campaigns targeting a specific geographic area or a niche market, you might find it difficult, if not impossible, to find link prospects with especially high DA.

-If you had to choose an irrelevant site with a high DA versus one that’s highly relevant with relatively low DA, it might be a better idea to choose the more relevant one.
+If you had to choose an irrelevant site with a high DA versus one that’s highly relevant with a relatively low DA, it might be a better idea to choose the more relevant one.

 3.)
 Make Sure the Site Has Not Been Penalized